jiajunngjj/jiajunngjj.github.io/_posts/2022-06-02-Snyk-With-CircleCI-And-ArgoCD.md

 10. If Snyk IaC detects no vulnerabilities, goof-deployment.yaml will be deployed

 The GitOps workflow will fail whenever Snyk detects any vulnerabilities with severity above the threshold you defined.
-And this will ensure vulnerable codes will never reach production environment.
+And this will ensure that vulnerable codes will never reach production environment.